-Lemma 15.5.
+Lemma 15.7.
 The function s is not Turing computable.

 Proof.
 We suppose, for contradiction, that the function s is Turing computable.
 Then there would be a Turing machine S that computes s.
-We may assume, without loss of generality, that when S halts, it does so while scanning the first square.
-This machine can be "hooked up" to another machine J, which halts if it is started on a blank tape (i.e., if it reads 0 in the initial state while scanning the square to the right of the end-of-tape symbol), and otherwise wanders off to the right, never halting. $S \frown J$, the machine created by hooking S to J, is a Turing machine, so it is M_e for some e (i.e., it appears somewhere in the enumeration).
-Start M_e on an input of e 1s.
+We may assume, without loss of generality, that when S halts, it does so while scanning the first square (i.e., that it is disciplined).
+This machine can be "hooked up" to another machine J, which halts if it is started on input 0 (i.e., if it reads \sqcup in the initial state while scanning the square to the right of the end-of-tape symbol), and otherwise wanders off to the right, never halting. $S \subset J$, the machine created by hooking S to J, is a Turing machine, so it is M_e for some e (i.e., it appears somewhere in the enumeration).
+Start M_e on an input of e Is.
 There are two possibilities: either M_e halts or it does not halt.

-- 1. Suppose M_e halts for an input of e 1s.
+1. Suppose M_e halts for an input of e Is.
 Then s(e) = 1.
-So S, when started on e, halts with a single 1 as output on the tape.
-Then J starts with a 1 on the tape.
+So S, when started on e, halts with a single I as output on the tape.
+Then J starts with a I on the tape.
 In that case J does not halt.
-But M_e is the machine $S \frown J$, so it should do exactly what S followed by J would do.
-So M_e cannot halt for an input of e 1's. - 2.
-Now suppose M_e does not halt for an input of e 1s.
+But M_e is the machine $S \frown J$, so it should do exactly what S followed by J would do (i.e., in this case, wander off to the right nad never halt).
+So M_e cannot halt for an input of e I's.

+2. Now suppose M_e does not halt for an input of e Is.
 Then s(e) = 0, and S, when started on input e, halts with a blank tape.
 J, when started on a blank tape, immediately halts.
-Again, M_e does what S followed by J would do, so M_e must halt for an input of e 1's.
+Again, M_e does what S followed by J would do, so M_e must halt for an input of e I's.

+In each case we arrive at a contradiction with our assumption.
 This shows there cannot be a Turing machine S: s is not Turing computable.

-Theorem 15.6 (Unsolvability of the Halting Problem).
+Theorem 15.8 (Unsolvability of the Halting Problem).
 The halting problem is unsolvable, i.e., the function h is not Turing computable.

 Proof.
-Suppose h were Turing computable, say, by a Turing machine H. We could use H to build a Turing machine that computes s: First, make a copy of the input (separated by a blank).
-Then move back to the beginning, and run H. We can clearly make a machine that does the former, and if H existed, we would be able to "hook it up" to such a modified doubling machine to get a new machine which would determine if M_e halts on input e, i.e., computes s.
+Suppose h were Turing computable, say, by a Turing

+machine H. We could use H to build a Turing machine that computes s: First, make a copy of the input (separated by a \sqcup symbol).
+Then move back to the beginning, and run H. We can clearly make a machine that does the former (see problem 14.12), and if H existed, we would be able to "hook it up" to such a copier machine to get a new machine which would determine if M_e halts on input e, i.e., computes s.
 But we've already shown that no such machine can exist.
 Hence, h is also not Turing computable.

-15.4 The Decision Problem
+15.5 The Decision Problem